 Although you don’t need an injury lawyer in every case, it’s prudent to seek legal advice.
 Often an injury lawyer will see an important aspect to your case that you may have overlooked or an important detail a police officer failed to notice when compiling the accident report.

 We can evaluate the insurance company’s offer and advise you on a strategy.
 Aim to talk to a personal injury lawyer soon after the accident rather than years later when memories are fading and you are running out of time.
-Please call us today for a free consultation at (410) 694-7291.

 The need for experienced legal advice begins very early in the process: police do follow-up investigations; the other driver’s insurance company sends around an adjuster; your own insurance company starts asking questions that may indicate it doesn’t believe your version of the events; a lawyer for someone else involved in the accident wants to talk to you.